sebgl/htpc-download-box/docs/sonarr.md

 ## Configuration

-Sonarr should be available on `localhost:8989`.
+Sonarr should be available on `sonarr.localhost`.
 Go straight to the `Settings` tab.

 ![Sonarr settings](img/sonarr_settings.png)